Driving (horse): Driving configurations

-Wheelers and leaders in a team usually have somewhat different harness: wheelers usually have breeching so they can pull back on the shafts or pole; leaders do not need breeching, and nor do animals pulling a dragged load such as a plow (where all the animals are effectively leaders).
-Wheelers may not need breeching in very light vehicles, or those with efficient brakes.
+Wheelers and leaders in a team usually have somewhat different harness: wheelers usually have breeching so they can pull back on the shafts or pole; leaders do not need breeching, nor do animals pulling a dragged load such as a plow.
+Wheelers may not need breeching in very light vehicles or those with efficient brakes.
 Historically, very heavy loads were sometimes controlled downhill by additional pairs hitched behind the vehicle.
-Such additional pairs were often hired to passing vehicles to help them either up or down a particularly steep hill.
+Such additional pairs were often hired to passing vehicles to help them up or down a particularly steep hill.